yamaguchiyuto/quadtree/README.md

 ```

 Divide the specified rectangle area into four areas recursively until

 1. the number of points in every area is smaller than `maxpoints`, or
-2. the depth of the quadtree is equal to `maxdivition`.
+2. the depth of the quadtree is equal to `maxdivition-1`.

 ```
 $ cat sample_data